svhawks/react-native-message-composer/README.md

 }
 ```

 All the args parameters are optional.
 Simply omit any parameter not required from the args object.
+If you don't want to supply any initial data then set the args object to be empty (e.g. {}).

 Messages will be sent as SMS or iMessage (depending on support of recipients phone), unless `subject` is supplied, in which case they will be sent as MMS or iMessage (depending on support of recipients phone, and user having turned on support for Subject on their iOS device).

-### Callback
+###### Callback

-The callback will return one of four values, letting you know the message sending status.
+The callback is required and will return one of four values, letting you know the message sending status.
 These are accessed via the following class constants:

 ```
 var Composer = require('NativeModules').RNMessageComposer;